 Each horse communicates differently, some are open and speak quite loudly, others are more reticent, some are aloof and wait and watch a lot.
 Often some small adjustments in what a person is doing with a horse can make a major change.

 If a horse isn’t listening to their person, there is a genuine reason for it.
 I can help with this.Horses are not accustomed to being listened to, so making changes in how we listen to our horses, and ask them to listen to us, can make a big difference in our relationship with them.

-I am an empath, which means I often feel when they are in pain or discomfort.
-This happens the most and the strongest when I am touching them, yet also occurs when I am just watching them from a distance.
+I am an empath, which means I often feel when horses are in pain or discomfort.
+This is strongest when I am touching them, yet can also occur when I am watching them from a distance.
 I feel in my own body a physical sensation which they are experiencing, so for example if they have a sore right jaw I will have pain in my right jaw.
-Or I might feel in my body an emotional response they are having, which is more like a wave of energy; this is especially strong when they are fearful.
+Or I might feel in my body an emotional response they are having, this is especially strong when they are fearful.